 - Both Negative and Positive Karma: Actions that produce some negative, and some positive, karmic effects

 - Neither Negative or Positive Karma: Also known as “karma without outflows” is the type of karma of enlightened beings (such as the Buddha or one of his enlightened disciples)

-When it comes to the Buddhist concept of “rebirth”, Karma plays a pivotal role (if you don’t know what rebirth is about, read this article).
-Essentially, we are caught in the endless cycle of birth and death (known as samsara) due to karma.
+When it comes to the Buddhist concept of “rebirth“, Karma plays a pivotal role (if you don’t know what rebirth is about, read this article).

 Ven.
 Master Hsing Yun explained: